Our Team

 Sanikan Wattanawongwan, Ph.D., BCBA-D

-Sanikan Wattanawongwan, Ph.D., BCBA-D, is the project coordinator for the C2C project.
+Sanikan Wattanawongwan, Ph.D., BCBA-D, is the project director for the C2C project.
 She is a Research Specialist of Special Education at Texas A&M University.
 Dr. Wattanawongwan has provided services for individuals with autism in Thailand and the United States in school, clinic, and home settings.
 She received her doctorate at Texas A&M University, and is a Board Certified Behavior Analyst.
 Her current research interest focuses on coaching families and paraprofessionals of individuals with autism to use evidence-based behavioral strategies to enhance communication and social skills.

 Wen-hsuan Chang, Ph.D.